b-t-k/b-t-k.github.io/a-guide/part-1.md

 Ok.
 Now we are into the meat of it.
 This is my setup.
 There are many ways to skin this particular furry mammal but this is what I use.
 Try to remember that each tool can be approached by ignoring 90% of its functionality and then you can add in bits and pieces as they start to make sense.

 ### BBEdit & Text Editors
-[BBEdit](https://www.barebones.com/products/bbedit/index.html) is basically a text editor — but it is one especially designed for coding.
+[BBEdit](https://www.barebones.com/products/bbedit/index.html) is a “basic” text editor — but it is one especially designed for coding.
 There are a lot of other options ([Visual Studio Code](https://code.visualstudio.com/), [Brackets](http://brackets.io/) etc.), all of which are more or less free.

 And, in case you haven’t figured it out, editing text is a large part of what making an ebook is about.
 And editing text means exactly that: you will be editing raw text.
 Not rich text with bolds and italics and definitely not word processor text with all sorts of hidden code.
 Raw [ASCII](https://en.wikipedia.org/wiki/ASCII) text.